TelluIoT/ThingML/testframework/README.md

  - `run.py` is taken from `category_test_script` and is an entry point of the executor.
  - The framework uses value of `category_name` to set the parameter `<test-suite-name>`.
  - `<test-suite-working-folder>` is an absolute path to the working folder of the executor, e.g. `/some_path/testframework/<test_working_folder>/<category_name>`.
- - `<test-suite-report-folder>` is an absolut path to the test executor report folder where the exectore stores results of the test suite execution.
+ - `<test-suite-report-folder>` is an absolute path to the test executor report folder where the executor stores results of the test suite execution.
 The path has the following format `/some_path/testframework/<test_working_folder>/<category_name>/report`.

 ### Adding Test Suite
 To add a new test suite, one has to create a folder in the test framework root and add a script inside just created folder which launch a test suite execution.
 Thereafter, we need to add a new section in `config.ini`.